prichard26/Project_Distributed/README.md

 Both strategies include a **three-step task planning** mechanism:
    - Robots plan up to **3 tasks** in advance to optimize task execution.
    - The system evaluates the total cost of task assignments for better efficiency.
+   - For exact implementation or results please refer to `report_slides.pdf`

 ---

 ## Metrics